🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Check price on Amazon

-The Slide Anchor Box Anchors sets in most bottom conditions.
-It's also easy to retrieve when you're ready to go, and it folds flat for easy storage.
-A great anchor for offshore boats up to 40 feet and cabin cruisers up to 32 feet.
+Slide Anchor Box Anchors set in most bottom conditions.
+They're also easy to retrieve when you're ready to go and fold flat for easy storage.
+They're a great anchor for offshore boats up to 40 feet and cabin cruisers up to 32 feet.

 Check price on Amazon

 The Slide Anchor Spike is a great choice for tying off on land from the bow of the boat.
-It comes available in both galvanized and stainless, but I would lean toward galvanized in case you ever need to stake beneath waters.
+It's available in both galvanized and stainless steel, but I would lean toward galvanized in case you ever need to stake it beneath water.

 You can even use two of them to hold a tritoon on windy days with choppy water.